-Last updated: April 19, 2026
+Last updated: April 23, 2026

 - Primary river: Tennessee River, commercially navigable via TVA locks

-- Historic ferries: Rankin's Ferry (Guild to Shellmound, to the late 1920s); Betsy Pack's ferry at Jasper
+- Historic ferries: Rankin's Ferry (Guild to Shellmound, to the late 1920s); Betsy Pack's ferry at Jasper; Kelly's Ferry (Kelly's Ferry to Haletown, to 1952); South Pittsburg ferry (to 1981)

 - Primary railroad: Nashville, Chattanooga & St. Louis Railway (NC&StL), merged into L&N in 1957, now CSX

-- Primary interstate: I-24, completed through Marion County in the 1960s and 1970s
+- Primary interstate: I-24, completed through Marion County between 1962 and 1971

-- US highways: US 41, US 41A, US 64, US 72, US 127
+- US highways: US 41 (originally the Dixie Highway), US 41A, US 64, US 72, US 127

 - Notable bridge: Shelby Rhinehart Bridge (SR-156 over the Tennessee River, 1981)

-- General-aviation airport: Marion County Airport (Jasper)
+- General-aviation airport: Marion County Airport (Brown Field, APT), Jasper

 Marion County's transportation story mirrors its geography.
 The Tennessee River and its gorge funneled early commerce; the rugged Cumberland escarpment channeled railroads and roads into a few passable corridors; and Monteagle Mountain, the long grade dividing the Sequatchie Valley from the Nashville Basin, has shaped every land route in and out of the county from the pre-statehood era to Interstate 24.
+Four successive layers are visible on the modern map: Cherokee and stagecoach trails along the river and over the mountain; the NC&StL Jasper, Inman, Pikeville, and Orme branch lines through the industrial era; the U.S. 41 Dixie Highway through the motor-court era; and Interstate 24 from 1962 forward.
+Each layer left physical traces still legible on the landscape.

 The Tennessee River

 The Tennessee River has been Marion County's most important transportation artery for most of the region's human history.
 Before European contact it was the backbone of Cherokee and earlier Mississippian travel and trade.
 In the Chickamauga era of the late 1700s the Lower Towns at Nickajack and Running Water sat directly on the river.
-After American settlement the river carried produce, timber, and coal downstream to the Tennessee and Ohio valleys and beyond.
+After Anglo-American settlement the river carried produce, timber, and coal downstream to the Tennessee and Ohio valleys and beyond.

 Historic ferries